uyuni-project/uyuni/.github/ISSUE_TEMPLATE/RRTG.md

 ### 💥 Blockers

-*Blockes found in a CI of a branch that impedes to submit that branch*
+*Blockers found in a CI of a branch that impedes to submit that branch*

 **Version reviewed to be submitted:** 4.x/Uyuni